kruupos/blueorigin/README.md

 # How to use the app?

-Please enter you destination and your dates, click on `book` and enjoy your incomming teleportation!
+Please select your destination and your dates, click on `book` and enjoy your incomming teleportation!